Bangsamoro: Transition process

 With the ratification of the BOL following the plebiscite on January 21, 2019, the abolition process of the ARMM began, paving way for the setting up of the Bangsamoro autonomous region.
 Under the BOL, a transitional body, the Bangsamoro Transition Authority (BTA), was organized pending the election of the new region's government officials in 2022.
 The second part of the plebiscite held on February 6, 2019, expanded the scope of the future Bangsamoro region to include 63 barangays in North Cotabato.
 The members of the BTA took their oaths on February 22, 2019, along with the ceremonial confirmation of the plebiscite results of both the January 21, and February 6, 2019, votes.
 The official turnover from the ARMM to BARMM took place on February 26, 2019, which meant the full abolition of the former.

 The inauguration of BARMM and the inaugural session of the Bangsamoro Parliament took place on March 29, 2019.

 Murad Ebrahim took office as the region's first chief minister.

 In 2020, the Bangsamoro parliament requested that the BTA be extended for an additional three years past 2022, to allow further time for the transition.

 On October 28, 2021, Duterte signed Republic Act No. 11593, postponing BARMM's first regular parliamentary elections from 2022 to 2025.
 The law also extended the transition period of the Bangsamoro until 2025.

 Following a plebiscite on September 17, 2022, Maguindanao was split into two provinces; Maguindanao del Sur and Maguindanao del Norte.

+On September 9, 2024, the Supreme Court ruled against the constitutionality of the inclusion of Sulu in BARMM due to the simple majority of residents voting against the province's inclusion in the region during the 2019 Bangsamoro autonomy plebiscite.
+The status of which administrative region Sulu belongs to is unclear although the Commission on Elections en banc had the consensus that Sulu should revert to the Zamboanga Peninsula, the region it belonged to prior its inclusion in the ARMM back in 1989.

 Administrative divisions

 Provinces

-Bangsamoro consists of 3 component cities, 116 municipalities, and 2,590 barangays.
+Bangsamoro consists of 5 provinces, 3 component cities, 105 municipalities and 2,135 barangays.
 The city of Isabela, despite being part of Basilan, is not under the administrative jurisdiction of the autonomous region.
-Likewise, 63 barangays in North Cotabato also are part of Bangsamoro despite North Cotabato and their respective parent municipalities not being under the administrative jurisdiction of the autonomous region.
+Likewise, 63 barangays in North Cotabato also are part of Bangsamoro as the Special Geographic Area (SGA), despite North Cotabato and their respective parent municipalities not being under the administrative jurisdiction of the autonomous region.
+The barangays were reconstituted into eight municipalities following a plebiscite on April 13, 2024.

+Additionally Sulu province was de facto part of Bangsamoro from 2019 to 2024.